Climate Change

 Settings Menu

-(HARTFORD) - The Connecticut Department of Energy and Environmental Protection (DEEP) will hold the first in a series of public informational workshops with nationally recognized experts on key issues involved in new nuclear development on Wednesday, December 10th.
+(HARTFORD)—The Connecticut Department of Energy and Environmental Protection (DEEP) will hold the second in a series of public informational workshops with nationally recognized experts on key issues involved in new nuclear development on Tuesday, February 3rd.
+This will be a virtual workshop.

 Bat Appreciation Day to Be Held at Old New-Gate Prison and Copper Mine on September 20th